Snowflake-Labs/terraform-provider-snowflake/docs/resources/execute.md

 !> **Warning** This is a dangerous resource that allows executing **ANY** SQL statement.
 It may destroy resources if used incorrectly.
 It may behave incorrectly combined with other resources.
 Use at your own risk.

 ~> **Sensitive values** This resource's `execute`, `query`, `revert` and `query_results` fields are not marked as sensitive in the provider.
 Ensure that no personal data, sensitive data, export-controlled data, or other regulated data is entered as metadata when using the provider.
+If you use one of these fields, they may be present in logs, so ensure that the provider logs are properly restricted.
 For more information, see [Metadata fields in Snowflake](https://docs.snowflake.com/en/sql-reference/metadata).

 ~> **Note** It can be theoretically used to manage resource that are not supported by the provider.
 This is risky and may brake other resources if used incorrectly.